taiebchaabini/0x0B-unity-vr_room/README.md

 # VR ROOM

 ## Description
-Escape room where the player should discover clues, solve puzzles, and accomplish tasks in two rooms in order to progress and escape in a limited amount of time.
+Escape room where the player should discover clues, solve puzzles, and accomplish tasks in two rooms in order to progress and escape in 25 minutes.

 ## Status
 Todo list in progress